GENERAL

 Ø Rock quality description (RQD)

-Field Logging Sheets
+Logging Sheets

-The logging sheet has been designed to conform to the above criteria and to be compatible with the resource database.
+to conform to the above criteria and to be compatible with the resource database.

 Please refer to attached format.